CODEJIN/SPEECHSPLIT/README.md

 * Train
     * Setting the parameters of training.
     * When the number of speaekrs in your train dataset is small, I recommend to increase the `Train_Pattern/Accumulated_Dataset_Epoch`.
+        * The performance of dataset module of PyTorch is not good when dataset size is small.

 * Inference_Path
     * Setting the inference path